8 Tips to Go Sugar-Free (Without Going Crazy)

-- extra virgin olive oil
+- olive oil,

-- fattier fish like salmon, mackerel and sardines
+- fattier fish like salmon, mackerel and sardines.

 2. Get More Sleep to Balance Hunger Hormones

 Studies have shown that shorter sleep duration is associated with an elevated body mass index.
-The reason for this is because your appetite regulating hormones (leptin and ghrelin) are negatively impacted by sleep debt, causing you to crave easy sources of energy that often come from sugar.
+The reason for this is because your appetite regulating hormones (leptin and ghrelin) are negatively impacted by sleep debt, causing you to crave easy sources of energy that often come from sweets.